cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-Let's see an example for Ajax:
+This is usually used to add custom functionality to mouse or touch events on different areas of a web page.
+On the other hand, callback functions are also utilised to read data from Ajax calls to the server:

 {% capture my_include %}// let's specify a simple ajax request function
-// which is a higher order function as it takes a callback function argument
+// that takes a callback function argument (therefore it's a higher order function).
-// so that once and if there is a result, the callback is executed with the returned data function ajax_request(url, callback) {
+// once, and if there is a valid response from the server,
+// the callback is executed with the returned data function ajax_request(url, callback) {
   var httpRequest = new XMLHttpRequest(); // doesn't work for IE6 httpRequest.onreadystatechange = function() {